newrelic/node-newrelic/README.md

 Here's the list of the most important variables and their values:

 * `NEW_RELIC_LICENSE_KEY`: Your New Relic license key.
+This is a required setting with no default value.
+* `NEW_RELIC_APP_NAME`: The name of this application, for reporting to New Relic's servers.
+This value can be also be a comma-delimited list of names.
+This is a required setting with no default value.
 * `NEW_RELIC_NO_CONFIG_FILE`: Inhibit loading of the configuration file altogether.
 Use with care.
 This presumes that all important configuration will be available via environment variables, and some log messages assume that a config file exists.
-* `NEW_RELIC_APP_NAME`: The name of this application, for reporting to New Relic's servers.
-This value can be also be a comma-delimited list of names.
 * `NEW_RELIC_HOME`: path to the directory in which you've placed newrelic.js.
 * `NEW_RELIC_LOG`: Complete path to the New Relic agent log, including the filename.
 The agent will shut down the process if it can't create